longndt/react-course/lesson1-setup/theory/theory1.md

-# React Fundamentals & TypeScript Setup

-## Theory 1 - Building Modern React Applications
+# Theory 1 - Building Modern React Applications

 ---

-### Learning Objectives

-By the end of this theory session, you will be able to:

-- Understand React's role in modern full-stack development
-- Set up a professional TypeScript-based React development environment
-- Create well-structured, type-safe React components
-- Apply React concepts to build modern web applications
-- Integrate modern JavaScript features with React and TypeScript

----

-### Why React for Modern Development? 🎯
+## Why React for Modern Development? 🎯

 **Building on Your Academic Foundation:**